Clover Food Lab: Reception

 Clover Food Lab's BLT sandwich uses soy bacon, and was called the best BLT sandwich in Boston by Mayor Thomas Menino.
 The company was a winner of the Food Truck Challenge, a competition initiated by Menino to bring healthy mobile food vending to Boston, which has led to a rising trend in the city in the use of food and coffee trucks.
 Clover Food Lab was named one of the top 10 food trucks in the United States by The Wall Street Journal, and given the 2011 Best of Boston award for vegetarian food by The Improper Bostonian.
 The company was one of several food truck services highlighted by The Huffington Post for its intense use of technology (especially social media), distinctive product, and cult-like following.
 In 2016, it was named the best farm-to-table restaurant in Massachusetts by Travel + Leisure.

 Pay What You Want Day

 Typically held on the first day of operations of a new Clover location, Pay What You Want Day allows the area to get to know the food and for the staff to work out their pace.
 In 2015, Pay What You Want Day was experienced in Central Square with the opening of CloverHFI.

 In 2016, Clover Food Lab opened the doors to three new locations and one food truck all featuring Pay What You Want Day.
 All proceeds made during the openings were donated to The Food Project.

 Kosher certification

-Most Clover locations are certified kosher by Lighthouse Kosher, which is not listed among the Acceptable Kashrus Agencies of the Chicago Rabbinical Council.
+Most Clover locations are certified kosher by Lighthouse Kosher.